Website Manager

 · Each batter is given three swinging strikes (or six hittable pitches).
 After three strikes (or six hittable pitches), the batter is retired but the strike out does not count as an out.

-BATS – USABat Standard bats must be used in the Little League Major Baseball Division and below.
+BATS – USA Standard bats must be used in the Farm Division.

 BASE RUNNING -